ZaraCook/ZaraCook/README.md

 **I’m a Computer Engineering Student from the University of Waterloo.**

-- 🤖 I’m interested in **Machine Learning, Robotics, and Computational Neuroscience**
+- 🤖 I’m interested in ** Artifical Intelligence, Machine Learning, Robotics, and Computational Neuroscience**
 - 🚀 Currently, I’m learning about **GANs, EEG data processing, and autonomous systems**
 - 🏆 Achievements: IEEE Best Undergraduate Paper Award & multiple travel grants
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/zara-cook) or email me at [zncook@uwaterloo.ca](mailto:zncook@uwaterloo.ca)